 - A remarkable number of people have died in Cut Scenes over the Heroes of Might and Magic games, despite the fact that most characters can learn to cast Resurrection.
 Easily.

 - In La Pucelle, Alouette the Maiden of Light uses the last of her power to help Prier purify Croix's (the Dark Prince) heart and passes on.

 - Super Robot Wars, especially Super Robot Wars Original Generation series love this trope.
-We have Captain Daitetsu Minase and Ouka Nagisa dying on the course of the game and there's no way to resurrect them.
-Likewise, some Anti-Villain like Folka's Aloof Big Brother Altis Tarl will fall into this.
+We have Captain Daitetsu Minase and Ouka Nagisa dying on the course of the game with no way to resurrect them.
+Likewise, some Anti-Villain like Folka's Aloof Big Brother Altis Tarl will also suffer a Plotline Death.

 - Another version of toying around: According to Compact 3, Fernando Albark, Maysis Mark and Alion Lucada are supposed to suffer Plotline Death, there's no way you can save them.
 But their stories get tweaked that they didn't die.
 Fernando and Alion ends up joining you for good, while Maysis takes the back seat.
 Likewise, this also happens to Despinis, who ends up doing a Heel–Face Turn before she could get killed, ensuring her survival.

 - And for non-OG examples (for this instance, Z), we have Setsuko's teammates Toby Watson and Denzel Hammer, killed by Asakim Dowin to further traumatize Setsuko.

 - Baldarov from Warsong (Volkov in the original Japanese version of Langrisser) is struck down by an assassin's arrow at the end of Scenario 5, forcing the hero Garett (Ledin) to continue to journey on his own.
 Hopefully, you'll have given him an opportunity to level/get promoted before Baldarov/Volkov's inevitable death.